influitive/influitive-crafters/_posts/2015-09-03-fist-of-five.md

 ## Fist of Fives

-[Fist of Five](http://www.agileforall.com/2014/09/learning-with-fist-of-five-voting/) is a method to help make simple decisions (where the decision can be expressed as a simple yes / no proposals among medium-sized groups.
-Basically the idea is that everyone raises between 1 and 5 fingers simultaneously, with each count of fingers representing their feelings to the proposal:
+[Fist of Five](http://www.agileforall.com/2014/09/learning-with-fist-of-five-voting/) is a method to help make simple decisions (where the decision can be expressed as a simple yes / no proposal) among medium-sized groups.
+Everyone raises between 1 and 5 fingers simultaneously (think of it like a mass game of Rock-Paper-Scissors), with each count of fingers representing their feelings towards the proposal:

 - **1 finger** - I have serious problems with this proposal.
 I cannot buy into this.
 - **2 fingers** - I have concerns with some aspects of this proposal that I would like discussion on prior to this being accepted.